dstdev/base-cluster-docs/docs/jobs/best-practices.md

 ## I/O Performance

-Cori has dedicated large, local, parallel scratch file systems.
   The scratch file systems are intended for temporary uses such as storage of checkpoints or application input and output.
 Data and I/O intensive applications should use the local scratch (or Burst Buffer) file systems.